-- 5.1.1 Firearms are regulated by Divisions (see Appendix D), but courses of fire must remain consistent for all Divisions. - 5.1.2 Approved Action Air Handguns are those which fire projectiles of 6 mm diameter (also see Rule 5.5.4).
-Self-loading pistols must have a magazine containing the projectiles and propellant in a single, detachable unit, they must have a retractable slide, and they must operate with a blowback action.
+- 5.1.1 Firearms are regulated by Divisions (see Appendix D), but courses of fire must remain consistent for all Divisions. - 5.1.2 Approved Action Air firearms are those which fire projectiles of 6 mm diameter (also see Rule 5.5.4). - [H] Self-loading pistols must have a magazine containing the projectiles and propellant in a single, detachable unit, they must have a retractable slide, and they must operate with a blowback action. - [R] Self-loading rifles must have a magazine containing the projectiles and propellant in a single, detachable unit, they must have a retractable bolt, and they must operate with a blowback action.
+The minimum overall length is 650 mm with the buttstock in the collapsed position and the magazine well must be no less than 65 mm x 24 mm. - [P] Self-loading carbines must have a magazine containing the projectiles and propellant in a single, detachable unit, they must have a retractable bolt, and they must operate with a blowback action.
+The minimum overall length is 500 mm with the buttstock in the collapsed position and with magazine well is no more than 38 mm x 26 mm.